tinyclub/linux-lab/README.md

     arm/versatilepb: only work with virtio-9p-pci
-    x86_64/pc, only work with virtio-9p-pci (not work with nfsroot) i386/pc, only work with virtio-9p-pci (not work with nfsroot) risc64/virt, work with virtio-9p-pci and virtio-9p-dev, and nfsroot works
+    x86_64/pc, only work with virtio-9p-pci (not work with nfsroot) i386/pc, only work with virtio-9p-pci (not work with nfsroot) riscv64/virt, work with virtio-9p-pci and virtio-9p-dev, and nfsroot works riscv32/virt, work with virtio-9p-pci and virtio-9p-dev, and nfsroot works

 ## Plugins